-The Group Non-Financial Risks and Controls Committee (GNFRC) supports the CEO in the role of steering and monitoring Non-Financial Risks (e.g. it approves governance policies and guidelines for the management of reputational risk regarding sensitive sectors and client relationships).
-In 2023, 43 meetings took place and 96 transactions were submitted for senior management decisions.
+Group Non-Financial Risks and Controls Committee (GNFRC) supports the CEO in the role of steering and monitoring Non-Financial Risks (e.g. it approves governance policies and guidelines for the management of reputational risk regarding sensitive sectors and client relationships).
+In 2024, 6 meetings took place and 15 client relationships/transactions were submitted to GNFRC for senior management decisions.

 UniCredit is committed to the fight against money laundering, including terrorist financing and active management of legal, regulatory and reputational risks across the bank through the implementation of risk-based anti-financial crime programmes and mechanisms for monitoring the effectiveness of the bank's approach.
-Such programme is particularly relevant due to the fact that modern slavery offences are often linked to money laundering and other financial crimes.
+Such programmes are particularly relevant due to the fact that modern slavery offences are often linked to money laundering and other financial crimes.

 In this respect, UniCredit is continuing to enhance the AML programme comprised of robust policies, a strong control environment, careful client selection and employee training.
 The programme is supported by Compliance initiatives in place on training and culture and is shaping the risk management culture.